Collective Design Studio

 Team: Nicolas Edwards, Tomas Carmona and Camila Correa

-The piece is crafted from Lenga (Nothofagus pumilio), a native wood from the Chilean Patagonia.
-Its central structure houses all electrical components.
-During fabrication, 24 ultra-thin translucent wood sheets (each just 0.5 mm thick) are fitted into channels milled along the lateral faces of laminated wooden ribs.
-As light passes through the screen's fine grain, this delicate technique of woodworking enables sub-surface scattering in each sheet, resulting in a warm, gently diffused radiance.
-This process reveals the material’s unexpected translucency, redefining wood’s traditional role as a structural material by highlighting its surprising flexibility and potential for innovative design.
+Model 1 is a lamp crafted from Lenga (Nothofagus pumilio), a native wood from Chilean Patagonia.
+Twenty-four ultra-thin translucent wood sheets, each just 0.5mm thick, are fitted into channels milled along the lateral faces of laminated wooden ribs.
+As light passes through the fine grain, this technique enables sub-surface scattering in each sheet, producing a warm, diffused radiance that reveals wood's unexpected translucency.